Carolyn Pokorny: Norte Valle cartel

 Pokorny led the international investigation that resulted in the conviction of drug kingpin Juan Carlos "Chupeta" Ramírez Abadía and over 30 leaders of Colombia’s most powerful Cocaine cartel, known as the “Norte Valle cartel,” on charges of murder, operating a continuing criminal enterprise, money laundering and drug trafficking.
 Pokorny was able to help foreign governments recover nearly $1 billion in drug proceeds.

+Irv Gotti, Murder Inc., Kenneth "Supreme" McGriff

+From 2003 to 2005 she was part of the prosecutors who probed the 2003 money laundering case of record label executive Irv Gotti and Kenneth "Supreme" McGriff.

 Joaquín "El Chapo" Guzmán

 In 2009, Pokorny helped spearhead a national coordination effort between the United States Department of Justice and several U.S. Attorney's Offices across the United States to bring charges and seek the extradition of the leaders of several Mexican cartels, including Joaquín "El Chapo" Guzmán.

 Assemblyman Boyland

 In November 2011 Pokorny oversaw the undercover FBI investigation of New York State Assemblyman William Boyland Jr. and his chief of staff, Ryan Hermon, for bribe taking.
 Boyland was sentenced to 14 years in federal prison.